 The College shall attempt to address disciplinary matters privately, informally and expeditiously before resorting to formalized procedures or the use of outside agencies.
+The complete Student Disciplinary Code is published in our Student Handbook.

 Institutional Authority to Ensure Fulfillment of the College's Mission